-- Renewed for certificates that have been reassessed and whose validity is extended.
-Updates to the certificate's information may be added. - Updated for certificates that have been reassessed and which remain valid but need updates in their information. - Suspended for certificates that have been reassessed with the outcome that the service does not conform to the requirements of the targeted assurance level anymore.
+- Updated for certificates that have been reassessed and which remain valid but need updates in its information. - Suspended for certificates that have been reassessed with the outcome that the service does not conform to the requirements of the targeted assurance level anymore.
 The state is also entered if a periodic reassessment has not been conducted in due time. - Withdrawn for certificates that have not been maintained after the suspension.

-These states and transitions are reflected in the state machine model as shown in Figure 15.
+These states and transitions are reflected in the state machine model as shown in Figure 17.
 The dashed lines refer to the renewal flow where a certificate is first withdrawn and then renewed, e.g., to reflect a different assurance level.

-Figure 15.
+Figure 17.
 A state machine model of the EUCS phases (source: MEDINA's own contribution)

-6.2.3 Automating Certification Decisions
+6.2.2 Automating Certification Decisions